dcblack/sc-platform/README.md

 - Eventually Video or Wifi may become a hierarchical sub-system
 - Eventually one of the buses will become customized
 - Order of development is TBD, but simplest first
-- Four power regions labeled r0 through r3
+- Four power regions labeled r0 through r6
+- One hierarchical boundary in the `Proc_module` represented by r1

 ## <a name="Stats"></a>Module Status

 Each module will its status noted here.
 The following states are allowed:

-- Untouched - placeholder
+- Thought - placeholder from this document not yet tackled
 - Concept - documentation has begun
 - Started - initial coding (some files in various states)
 - Basic - basic functionality achieved with minimal coding